sumcoinlabs/loafwallet-recovery/readme.md

 # License

-This LoafWallet Recovery tool is released under the terms of the MIT license.
+This SliceWallet Recovery tool is released under the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.
 This repo is a fork of https://github.com/iancoleman/bip39.